 Start early to climb the long steep path to Warmiwañusca, better known as Dead Woman's Pass.
 This is the highest point of the trek at 4,198m (13,769 ft).
 Most hikers reach camp by early afternoon, with ample time to rest and relax.

 Cross two more passes and ruins on today's trek.
 The first pass is Runquraqay at 3,950m (13,113 ft) where, on a clear day, hikers can catch a glimpse of the snow-capped Cordillera Vilcabamba.
 Hike through the cloud forest on a gentle climb to the second pass of the day, walking through original Incan constructions.
 The highest point of the pass is 3,700m (12,136 ft).
 On a clear day, enjoy the spectacular views of the Urubamba Valley.

 At 3,650m (11,972 ft), reach the ruins of Phuyupatamarca, the "town above the clouds."
 Camp here or go another 1.5 hrs to the Wiñay Wayna ruins ("forever young") located at 2,650m (8,694 ft).

 The final day of the hike starts pre-dawn to reach the Sun Gate before sunrise.
 Catch the first views of the breathtaking ruins of Machu Picchu on a clear day.
 Hike down for a guided tour of the site and enjoy free time to explore until noon as permitted by the tourist ticket.
 Opt to visit the Inca Bridge, if time allows.

 Catch the bus to Aguas Calientes to meet any non-hiking members of your group.
 Eat and relax before your train back to Cusco in the afternoon.

 Enjoy a free day to explore Cusco or relax.
+Choose to pre-book the Cusco Cooking Class.
 Opt to go whitewater rafting, horseback riding, or mountain biking.

 Depart at any time.